slingner/scott-lingner-portfolio/src/content/projects/project-3/index.md

 ![Create projects](/create.png)

-In collaboration with the product managers, UX designers, and curriculum designers, we completely revamped the “Create” learning experience for students and admins with:
+In collaboration with the product managers, UX designers, and curriculum designers, I completely revamped the “Create” learning experience for students and admins with:

 - Clear dashboards for students and admins, showing active and completed projects.
 - Simple cards to guide students' interest in new projects.